The University of Kansas Tobacco Treatment Education

 Building Kansas capacity to address tobacco dependence via Tobacco Treatment Specialist (TTS) training.

-The University of Kansas Medical Center (KUMC) School of Medicine, in conjunction with the University of Massachusetts (UMASS) Medical School's Center for Tobacco Treatment Research and Training is providing Tobacco Treatment Specialist (TTS) Core Training to Kansans.
+The University of Kansas Medical Center (KUMC) is providing Tobacco Treatment Specialist (TTS) Training to Kansans.
 Through funding from Kansas Health Foundation's Tobacco Treatment and Recovery in Behavioral Health Initiative, KUMC is working towards increasing access, availability, and affordability of evidence-based tobacco treatment.
-Building a collaborative network of providers using evidence-based treatment practices will allow this project to have the potential to annually reach and treat thousands of Kansans who use tobacco.
+Building a collaborative network of providers using evidence-based treatment practices will allow this program to reach and treat thousands of Kansans who use tobacco.